Transfer of Funds

 - The following transactions are unallowable on Transfer of Funds documents:

-- Transfers between clearing fund accounts (68-XX-XXX) and university funds.
+- Transfers between clearing fund accounts (68-XX-XXX) and university funds

-- Transfers between agency fund accounts (97-XX-XXX) and university funds.
+- Transfers between agency fund accounts (97-XX-XXX) and university funds

 - Transfers between restricted and non-restricted funds

 - There are additional compliance rules associated with Recharge Accounting.
-These can be found in the Recharge Accounting Section.
+These can be found in the Recharge Accounting section.

-Accrual of Transfer Object Codes Object and Sub-Object Code Usage for Transfer of Funds Documents
+Object and Sub-Object Code Usage for Transfer of Funds Documents

 Only specific object codes may be used on a Transfer of Funds document.
-The majority of Non-mandatory transfer object codes are within the range 9900 – 9999.
+The majority of non-mandatory transfer object codes are within the range 9900 – 9999.
 Non-mandatory transfers have an object sub type of “TN”.
 Mandatory transfer object codes are used by a select group at Indiana University and should not be available for general use.
 Mandatory transfer object codes have an object sub type of “MT”.

 Due to the limited number of transfer object codes available, tracking can be difficult.
 If a greater order of granularity is required for an entity’s needs, sub-object codes can be implemented at the account level.
 This will allow an entity to have separate buckets for specific transfers and will be broken out on financial statements at the object code level.